Skip to main content

 Configuration Options

-The ss360Config gives you numerous options to finetune your search.
+The ss360Config gives you numerous options to fine-tune your search.
 Here are some common questions and answers related to the ss360Config and how you can adjust it to achieve your search goals.

-Unlike search results, search suggestions are NOT counted against your monthly search volume.
+Unlike search results, search suggestions are not counted against your monthly search volume.

 {